Supertecnoboff/Simple-OAuth-1.0a---iOS/README.md

 # Simple-OAuth-1.0a---iOS
 A super simple OAuth 1.0a implementation for iOS.

-Note: This is a vary basic implementation/mashup of [TDOAuth](https://github.com/tweetdeck-archive/TDOAuth) and [simple-oauth1](https://github.com/chrhansen/simple-oauth1).
+Note: This is a very basic implementation/mashup of [TDOAuth](https://github.com/tweetdeck-archive/TDOAuth) and [simple-oauth1](https://github.com/chrhansen/simple-oauth1).

 This is an example Xcode project showing you how to login/authenticate with an OAuth 1.0a service (ie: Twitter).